vfsaez/booking-api/README.md

 ---------------------------

+Notes

-The API implements a simple authentication and authorization scheme using JWT Endpoints require User to be logged in to access them, except the session creation/login endpoint There are two test files as examples
+The API implements an authentication and authorization scheme using JWT Endpoints require User to be logged in to access them, except the session creation/login endpoint -- No public registration endpoint is provided
+There are two test files as examples